 What statistics of vehicles cause a car accident?

-In terms of absolute counts, car occupants (including car drivers and car passengers) come out as the road user group with the greatest number of casualties and fatalities each year (42% of total fatalities and 58% of total casualties in 2019).
+In terms of absolute counts, car occupants (including car drivers and car passengers) come out as the road user group with the greatest number of casualties and fatalities each year (42% of total fatalities and 58% of 2019).
 However, there were other factors.
 For instance, the following vehicles accounted for a certain percentage of each of British roads.
 Pedestrians 27%, motorcyclists 19% and pedal cyclists 6%.

-Thank you for taking the time to read our guide on how can i prove fault in a car accident claim.
+Thank you for taking the time to read our guide on how can I prove fault in a car accident claim.